Disappointing Truth Behind Washable Rugs That Ads Never Tell You

 It would be an ideal, can’t-resist deal – if it were true!
 If so, the whole rug industry would have dropped all other rugs and moved entirely to washable rugs by now – but they haven’t!.
 Take the mobile industry, for example, and how it shifted toward smartphones because they really were smart.

 The idea of a rug that you can easily wash in the machine sounds like a perfect customer magnet!
 That machine-washable rug would please customers’ two instincts for comfort and desire for beauty.
 But in real life, it’s not as pretty as it’s made out to be.
-This article gives you the straight story on washable rugs that you’ll never see in the ads or sponsored YouTube reviews.
+This article gives you a straight story on washable rugs that you’ll never see in the ads or sponsored YouTube reviews.

 What Is A Rug?